shinygnu/hebdon.github.io/energy.md

 ---
+bibliography: '/home/chrishebdon/Writings/BibLaTeX/hebdonBibTeX.bib'
-title: "Energy"
+title: Energy
-date:
-layout:
-categories:
-tags:
 ---

 Is it not the best: \fullcite{hornborg:2016aa}

 @hornborg:2016aa says that it's all a bunch of crap.

 ### Harvey, K. n.d.
 Free Energy Foraging in an Affordance Landscape. *Unpublished*.